 16 plus Entrance Process for Wycombe Abbey:

 Around 250 girls apply for the 20 places that are open to girls wishing to join Wycombe Abbey in the Sixth Form.
 To be considered for a place at Wycombe Abbey, a pupil must be registered by 1 June in the calendar year prior to entry (end of Year 10, or equivalent).
 At this stage there is no fee to register.
+Entry to Sixth Form is highly competitive.
+Candidates should expect to achieve the equivalent of at least six GCSE/IGCSE/GCE (or their equivalent) passes at grade A*/A/9/8/7 and A*/9/8 in each of her chosen A level subjects.
+Most candidates will achieve in excess of this.

 Stage 1 - Once registered, all candidates, home and international, should arrange to sit a UKiset assessment for Wycombe Abbey.
 The UK Independent Schools’ Entry Test is an adaptive cognitive online test taken in English and assesses a pupil’s underlying academic ability through Verbal, Non-Verbal and Numerical Tests along with a creative writing exercise and an English Placement Test.
 The test takes two and a half hours.
 A valid test should be submitted between January and July (in Year 10, or equivalent).
 The deadline for receipt of UKiset test results is 31 July.
 This is a strict deadline.